-MSDP is an area development programme under MoMA for improving the education, health, work participation and access to basic public services in Minority Concentrated Districts (MCDs).
-MSDP was launched in 90 MCDs under the 11th Five Year Plan, and among the 90 MCDs, 66 districts were more heavily populated by Muslims.
+MSDP is an area development initiative for provision of better infrastructure towards improving education, health, work participation and access to basic public services in Minority Concentrated Districts (MCDs).
+It was launched in 90 MCDs under the 11th Five Year Plan; only 66 out of 90 districts showed heavy concentration of Muslims.
 In the 12th FYP, MSDP was extended to 710 development blocks of 196 districts and 66 towns.
-Taking the expanse of the blocks and districts covered by the programme under the 12th FYP, the allocation for MSDP is found to be inadequate.
-The Union Budget data reveals that at the end of 12th FYP, the government was able to release only 91 percent of the proposed allocations in the 12th FYP for MSDP.
-Physical data made available on MSDP for the same period shows that water, Indira Awaas Yojana, building of schools and health centres, and employment generating infrastructure have a poor rate of completion against the unit sanctioned under the MSDP project.
-It has also been found that many activities under the MSDP have not yet started.
+Considering the expanse of blocks and districts covered by the programme under the 12th FYP, the allocation for MSDP is quite inadequate.
+Though 91 percent of the proposed allocations in the 12th FYP for MSDP were released, physical data shows that components like Indira Awaas Yojana, building of schools and health centres, and employment generating infrastructure have a poor rate of completion.
+Many activities proposed under the MSDP have not even started.

-Two new programmes, namely Nai Manzil and USTAD were announced in FY 2014-15 and 2015-16.
-The main objective of these two schemes was to make minorities a part of mainstream development.
-Nai Manzil concentrates on education and skill development of dropouts while USTAD aims to conserve traditional arts and crafts along with building capacity of traditional artisans and craftsmen belonging to minority communities.
+Two new programmes, Nai Manzil and USTTAD (Upgrading Skills and Training in Traditional Arts/Crafts for Development) were announced in 2014-15 and 2015-16 respectively, with the objective of making minorities a part of mainstream development.
+Nai Manzil focuses on education and skill development of school-dropouts while USTTAD aims to conserve traditional arts and crafts along with building capacity of traditional artisans and craftsmen belonging to minority communities.
 Nai Roshni, a leadership training programme for women and MANAS for upgrading entrepreneurial skills of minority youths were also announced.
-The Union Budget 2016-17 allocates Rs.
-155 crore and Rs.
-20 crore for Nai Manzil and USTAD respectively.
+Union Budget 2016-17 has allocated Rs.
+155 crore for Nai Manzil and Rs.
+20 crore for USTAD.